Visitor Statistics841,516 visitors

 If you're traveling on Interstate 40 south of the park, take Kelbaker Road north to the Visitor Center.
 It's about 22 miles from I-40.
 Again, during the entire trip on Kelbaker Road, you'll be in the Preserve.

 Photo above: Two Mojave Indian women, circa 1900.
 Courtesy California Historical Society Collection/Wikipedia Commons.
 Below: Granite Mountains on the southwest border of the Mojave National Preserve.

 There is no lodging within Mojave National Preserve, and lodging it not plentiful in the surrounding towns, although there is some in the towns of Nipton, at the northern entrance, Barstow, at the western entrance, Ludlow, Baker, and Twentynine Palms, plus more in Nevada towns such as Primm, forty-five miles away, and Searchlight.
 Check your favorite online lodging site for the motel, hotel, or bed and breakfast of your choice.

 There are two regular developed campgrounds, plus a group campground, in Mojave National Preserve, and backcountry camping is allowed.

 Hole-in-the-Wall Campground has 35 sites with no utilities.
 Cost $12 per night.
 4,400 feet elevation.

 Mid Hills Campground has 26 sites with no utilities.
 Cost $12 per night.
 Both campsites are first come first served and located in the central part of the park.
 5,600 feet elevation.

 Black Canyon Equestrian and Group Campground must be reserved in advance and is located near the Hole-in-the-Wall Information Center.

-Photo above: Dirt roads through the Mojave Preserve.
+Photo above: Backcountry campsite at Granite Pass.
 Courtesy National Park Service.